Revitalization or gentrification?

 “Spending a bunch of time looking back and shaking our fist at Daryl Katz and the Edmonton Oilers, and the past council that approved this thing,” he says, “to me it’s a waste of time.”

-Instead, he proposes the focus should be on ending homelessness.
+Instead, he proposes that the focus should be on ending homelessness.

 “Why not research something for the future instead of the past?

 “I’m interested in what we can do.
 I’m not interested in fighting old battles or listening to some cliché academic arguments about this.”

 The academic argument, however, doesn’t claim gentrification causes homelessness.
 It just says it makes the problem worse.